-The firm of Harris, Hunt & Derr, P.A. is committed to an amicable resolution of your unresolved issues.
-Mediation is one of the strategies that might be appropriate for you.
+Harris, Hunt & Derr, P.A. is committed to an amicable resolution of your unresolved issues.
+Family law / divorce mediation is one of the strategies that might be appropriate for you.
 We spend significant time and effort preparing you for your mediation.
 We also make sure the mediator receives in advance, a carefully prepared summary of your case issues with relevant attachments to increase your chance of settlement.

 In Florida, the courts require that each party attend mediation prior to a court hearing being set.
 A successful result at mediation is often the most satisfactory outcome for each party.